romariorios/apolo/README.md

     -- equivalent commands
     run 'ls -la "foo bar"'
     run{'ls', '-la', 'foo bar'}

+Executing the command as `run.bg` will spawn the process in the background.

 Executing the command as `run.env` will run the command with the current environment plus the variables defined in `env_table`: